hussamaa/dsverifier/matlab-validation/readme.md

 ##Installation:

-* Execute the file 'DSVerifier Counterexamples Validation.mltbx' to install automatically the toolbox.
+* Execute the file **DSVerifier Counterexamples Validation.mltbx** to install automatically the toolbox.

 ##Steps to run the validation: